Understanding events in the Agent User Interaction Protocol

 event.

-This streaming approach enables real-time display of message content as it’s generated, creating a more responsive user experience compared to waiting for the entire message to be complete before showing anything.
+This streaming approach enables real-time display of message content as it’s

 The TextMessageContent